 What’s happening at AEGC

 Provisional course ratings and slope ratings have been issued for the 18 hole white, yellow and red courses.
-These will shortly be displayed in the frames next to the white course first tee.
+These are now displayed in the frames next to the white course first tee.

 England Golf carried out an assessment on 7th Oct which will lead to the formal course and slope ratings for all the 18 and 9 hole tees.
 It normally takes 6-8 weeks from the assessment for the results to be processed and a formal rating to be issued.